Anglers – please note rule 18!

 - Boats must check-in to tournament officials at appointed times.
 Boats that are past their scheduled check-in time will have their daily catch disqualified.
 FOR THE SAFETY OF EVERYONE, ALL CONTESTANTS MUST CHECK IN WITH TOURNAMENT OFFICIALS AT THE END OF EACH DAY REGARDLESS OF THE TIME.
-Any team failing to check in will be disqualified from the tournament.
+Any team failing to check in on either day will be disqualified from the tournament.

 - A tie for First Place will be broken by the team with the highest weight on the second day.
 A tie for Big Fish Cash Prize will result in the prize being split between the tying teams.

 - Tournament officials/committee members shall retain the right to decline entry into this tournament for any reason.

 - Any fish that appears to be altered in any way will be ineligible for weigh-in – whether it was your team who altered it or an angler who previously caught the fish at any other time prior to your catch.
 If you catch a fish that has been altered prior to catching it, the fish should be immediately released because you will not receive any weight for it.

-- Competitors who have been disqualified will be disqualifies from the entire tournament and will not receive a refund of their entry fee and will also forfeit any prizes owing to the competitors.
+- Competitors who have been disqualified will be disqualified from the entire tournament and will not receive a refund of their entry fee and will also forfeit any prizes owing to the competitors.